Wolfgang-Schuetzelhofer/jcypher/README.md

 ## Introduction

-**JCypher** aims to provide seamlessly integrated Java access to graph databases (Neo4J) at different levels of abstraction.
+**JCypher** provides seamlessly integrated Java access to graph databases (Neo4J) at different levels of abstraction.

 - At the bottom level a 'Native Java DSL' in form of a fluent Java API allows to intuitively and comfortably formulate queries against graph databases.
    The DSL (Domain Specific Language) is based on the CYPHER language.
 Hence the name JCypher.